GD-FPS: Growth-Driven Feedforward Parameter Selection for Efficient Fine-Tuning: Introduction

-Concretely, the bottleneck of GPS lies in its selection stage, which requires a complete and computationally expensive forward–backward pass.
-This memory overhead arises from computing and storing gradients for the entire model during backpropagation.
+To simultaneously overcome these limitations in memory, latency, and robustness, we propose \emph{Growth-Driven Feedforward Parameter Selection (GD-FPS)}.
+By utilizing a strictly \emph{gradient-free approach}, GD-FPS completely bypasses the backward pass during selection, providing a genuinely accelerated, memory-efficient, and deterministic solution.

+Concretely, the limitations of prior gradient-based methods stem directly from the mechanics of backpropagation: the backward pass itself drives the latency, storing full-model computation graphs dictates the memory bottleneck, and the reliance on sampled gradients injects stochastic noise.

 This raises a critical question: can we bypass this issue with a gradient-free approach?
 Why not determine parameter importance on-the-fly during the forward pass?
 This is the core idea behind our method.
-We propose selecting the optimal parameter subset based on the product of parameters and their corresponding input activations—an approach that jointly accounts for downstream data properties and pre-trained model weights.
-Since this criterion depends only on activation values, it can be computed in a single forward pass, yielding substantial gains in both memory efficiency and selection speed.
+We propose quantifying parameter importance by scaling intrinsic weight magnitudes by their task-specific activation growth relative to a pre-training anchor.
+Relying purely on feedforward activations, this approach requires only forward passes, guaranteeing a fast, memory-efficient, and fully deterministic selection process.

-We evaluate our approach on the FGVC and VTAB-1k benchmarks, covering a total of $24$ visual tasks.
-Compared to GPS, our method attains comparable performance while reducing peak memory usage by nearly $9 \times$ and accelerating the parameter selection stage by about $2 \times$, thereby providing a more resource-efficient and practical solution.
+We evaluate our approach across a comprehensive suite of 26 visual tasks, encompassing both image classification and semantic segmentation across different model architectures.
+Extensive experiments demonstrate that GD-FPS achieves comparable or even superior performance to the state-of-the-art GPS baseline, while crucially reducing peak GPU memory usage by $18\times$ and accelerating execution by over $2.7\times$ during the parameter selection stage.
+Coupled with a nearly deterministic selection process, GD-FPS establishes itself as a highly stable, resource-efficient, and strictly superior alternative.